laurilehmijoki/s3_website/README.md

   your bucket to function as an S3 website.
 If the bucket does not exist, `configure-s3-website` will create it for you.

-* Run `s3_website` to push your website to S3.
+* Run `s3_website push` to push your website to S3.
 Congratulations!
 You are live.

 (If you are using `s3_website` on an [EC2 instance with IAM roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances),